TrongOng/galactic-defender/README.md

 # Project Overview

-A space shooter game designed to provide an entertaining experience where players aim to achieve high scores by destroying alien ships and avoiding being hit.
+A space shooter game designed to provide an entertaining experience where players aim to achieve high scores by destroying alien ships and avoid incoming enemy bullets.

 ## Galactic Defender